AnthonyPAlicea/cascade-methodology/README.md

 Release of verified code through established deployment pipelines.
 Teams should implement Verified Integration / Continuous Deployment (VI/CD), where only code that passes entropy-appropriate verification gates is integrated and deployed.

 ## Entropy Tolerance Framework
+Recognizing that AI code is fundamentally untrustworthy requires a metric to then safely determine the dangers of 'vibe coding' a feature.

 ### Definition
 Entropy tolerance measures how much uncertainty a business process can safely accommodate from AI-generated solutions.